vincenttrosky/vincenttrosky.github.io/content/project/articulated/index.md

 Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/). -->

 ## Status
 Currently, parts are being shipped and received to build the robot.
+See the <a href="https://articulatedrobotics.xyz/tutorials/mobile-robot/project-overview/">Articulated Robotics website</a> for an overview of the project.